Weight Watchers works, scientific study finds

 As well as losing twice as much weight as those in the standard care group, patients referred to Weight Watchers were also more than three times as likely to lose 10 percent or more of their initial body weight.
 Some 61 percent of patients in the Weight Watchers group lost at least 5 percent of their body weight, compared with 32 percent in the standard care group.

-"These important findings show that obesity treatment is effective and structured commercial programmes can enhance outcomes," said Nick Finer a consultant endocrinologist and bariatric physician at University College London Hospitals, who was not involved in the research.

-In a commentary on the study, Kate Jolly and Paul Aveyard of the school of health and population sciences at Britain's Birmingham University said cost-effectiveness was a key factor in determining whether commercial programmes like Weight Watchers become part of publicly funded health care.

-They added that "the low cost of these programmes -- at present about 50 to 60 pounds for 12 weeks -- makes the case for incorporation intuitively appealing."
+They added that "the low cost of these programs -- at present about 50-60 for 12 weeks -- makes the case for incorporation intuitively appealing."

 David Kirchhoff, CEO of Weight Watchers International said the Lancet study "proves that Weight Watchers is part of the solution to help transform the health of nations."